knative/docs/docs/bookstore/disclaimer/README.md

 ![image](images/image1.png)

-If you have any questions or concerns regarding this disclaimer or the tutorial, please feel free to reach out to the Knative community via the Cloud Native Computing Foundation (CNCF) Slack, particularly the #knative channel.
+If you have any questions or concerns regarding this disclaimer or the tutorial, please feel free to reach out to the Knative community via the Cloud Native Computing Foundation (CNCF) Slack, particularly the [#knative](https://cloud-native.slack.com/archives/C04LGHDR9K7){:target="_blank"} channel.